-[92] The term "clear and convincing evidence" has been adopted for the American counterpart of dispensing powers by Restatement of the Law Third and by the Uniform Probate Code.
-In Canada, Sopinka J., speaking for the majority of the Supreme Court, held that, where a lawyer moves from one firm to another, "there is ... a strong inference that lawyers who work together share confidences..." and that courts should draw that inference "unless satisfied on the basis of clear and convincing evidence (emphasis added), that all reasonable measures have been taken to ensure that no disclosure will occur by the "tainted" lawyer to the member or members of the firm who are engaged against the former client."
-In C(J) v.
-College of Physicians & Surgeons of B.C., a discipline case in which it was alleged that a physician had engaged in sexual acts with a patient, Taylor J. of the British Columbia Supreme Court referred to the discipline committee's statement that "a higher standard of proof is called for going beyond the balance of probabilities and based on clear and convincing evidence" and said that this is essentially the view adopted by McLachlin J. in an unreported decision in the same court, Jory v.
+33 Re Martin: MacGregor v.
+Ryan, [1965] S.C.R.
+757, 767.
+The preceding remarks indicate that the extent of proof required is proportionate to the gravity of the circumstances.
+[92] The term "clear and convincing evidence" has been adopted for the American counterpart of dispensing powers by Restatement of the Law Third and by the Uniform Probate Code.34 In Canada, Sopinka J., speaking for the majority of the Supreme Court, held that, where a lawyer moves from one firm to another, "there is...a strong inference that lawyers who work together share confidences..." and that courts should draw that inference "unless satisfied on the basis of clear and convincing evidence (emphasis added), that all reasonable measures have been taken to ensure that no disclosure will occur by the "tainted" lawyer to the member or members of the firm who are engaged against the former client."35 In C(J) v.
+College of Physicians & Surgeons of B.C., 36 a discipline case in which it was alleged that a physician had engaged in sexual acts with a patient, Taylor J. of the British Columbia Supreme Court referred to the discipline committee's statement that "a higher standard of proof is called for going beyond the balance of probabilities and based on clear and convincing evidence" and said that this is essentially the view adopted by McLachlin J. in an unreported decision in the same court, Jory v.
 College of Physicians & Surgeons of B.C., 1985.
 Taylor J. went on to say that "the most helpful term used in various judicial pronouncements on this subject seems to me to be the word 'convincing'".
-On appeal, one of the three judges of the Court of Appeal, Locke J.A., quoted a passage from Taylor J.'s judgment containing the words "clear and convincing" and said that he was content to adopt that extract as setting out the law.
+On appeal, one of the three judges of the Court of Appeal, Locke J.A., quoted a passage from Taylor J.'s judgment containing the words "clear and convincing" and said that 34 See Appendix D.